edanchenzion/edanchenzion/README.md

 ### Hi there 👋

+My name is Edan and I am on my Data Analysis journey!
+I have finished the Google Certificate Data Analysis course on Coursera and am looking to join the workforce as a Data Analyst.

 <!--
 **edanchenzion/edanchenzion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.